 Whole transcriptome sequencing can provide undergraduates with large data sets forming a foundation for authentic research experiences in the context of a teaching lab.
 This laboratory experience integrates in ...

 Reconstructing the Evolution of Cauliflower and Broccoli part of Teaching Genomics at Small Colleges:Genomics Instructional Units Minicollection

-Plant Biology part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Plant Biology part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

-Feeding the World - Teaching Sustainability in a Plant Biology Course part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Feeding the World - Teaching Sustainability in a Plant Biology Course part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Susan Singer, Biology, Carleton College Plant Biology at Carleton is designed to introduce students to the basic concepts of plant anatomy, morphology, evolution, biochemistry, physiology, and development in the ...